 Applicants must demonstrate that the proposed project has independent utility.
-Subcomponents of a larger project may have little or no transportation value in the absence of the other components.
+Sub-components of a larger project may have little or no transportation value in the absence of the other components.
 For example, a ramp to an undeveloped site does not have much utility if the site does not get developed.
-While the project may increase the likelihood of development of the site, the application must be realistic in assessing the probability that transportation improvements will actually induce development.
-Applicants should estimate benefits both with and without anticipated development.
+Applicants should only estimate benefits to current users and to anticipated users only if the construction of the said development is already under way.